xcp-ng/xcp/misc/ks_pledges.md

 Receive an USB key with XCP-ng ready to boot!
 +all of the above

-## Enterprise pledges level
+## Sponsors level

 **6. 500€ - Official partner**
 Your company/blog logo and link will be on a dedicated partner page on XCP website +a bunch of goodies for your team

 **7. 1000€ - Silver partner**
-Your logo will be printed on every communication we make for XCP-ng +1 roadmap vote regarding the 3rd stretch goal
+Your logo will appear on printed documentation (flyers, posters...)
++1 roadmap vote regarding the 3rd stretch goal
 +a bunch of goodies for your team